Ann Walsh Bradley: Wisconsin Supreme Court

-2011 Conflict with Justice Prosser
+2011 conflict with Justice Prosser

-On June 13, 2011, Bradley had a confrontation with Justice David Prosser Jr. which allegedly became violent.
-Prosser, Bradley, and all other justices besides Patrick Crooks were informally discussing the next day decision that would overturn Judge Sumi's ruling on the collective bargaining law in Bradley's office.
+On June 13, 2011, Bradley had a confrontation with Justice David Prosser Jr. that allegedly became violent.
+Prosser, Bradley, and all other justices besides Patrick Crooks were in Bradley's office discussing the next day decision that would overturn Judge Sumi's ruling on the collective bargaining law.
 There are different accounts as to what occurred.
 According to Bradley, the discussion became heated after Bradley asked Prosser to leave her office and said she was bothered by his disparaging comments towards Chief Justice Shirley Abrahamson.
-Prosser allegedly then put his hands around Bradley's throat in what was described as a choke hold.
-Prosser himself said that these reports will be proven to be false.
+She alleged he then put his hands around her throat in what was described as a choke hold.
+Prosser said that these reports would be proven to be false.

-According to other anonymous sources, Bradley attacked Prosser.
-"She charged him with fists raised," the anonymous source said.
-Prosser "put his hands in a defensive posture," the anonymous source said.
-"He blocked her."
-In doing so, the anonymous source said, he made contact with Bradley's neck.
-Justice Prosser denied he choked Bradley saying "Once there's a proper review of the matter and the facts surrounding it are made clear, the anonymous claims made to the media will be proven false."
-Justice Bradley stated that Prosser had choked her: "The facts are that I was demanding that he get out of my office and he put his hands around my neck in anger in a chokehold."
+Bradley stated that Prosser had choked her: "The facts are that I was demanding that he get out of my office and he put his hands around my neck in anger in a chokehold."
+Prosser denied he choked Bradley, saying "Once there's a proper review of the matter and the facts surrounding it are made clear, the anonymous claims made to the media will be proven false."
 Neither Prosser nor Bradley faced criminal charges from the incident.
-The state Judicial Commission has told its special prosecutor not to pursue new avenues to forward its ethics case against Prosser.
+The state Judicial Commission told its special prosecutor not to pursue new avenues to forward its ethics case against Prosser.

-2015 reelection campaign
+Later years and retirement

+Scott Walker's administration was also dogged through its first term with a John Doe investigation into his campaign fundraising.
+Bradley chose to recuse herself from Supreme Court cases dealing with the Walker investigation, because her son, John Bradley, was a law partner with one of the lawyers in the case.
+Bradley said at the time, "This court has been subject to extensive criticism for its recusal rules and practices.
+Weak recusal rules and lapses in recusal practices undermine the public trust and confidence in a fair and impartial judiciary."

-On April 7, 2015, Bradley was reelected to the Wisconsin Supreme Court, defeating Rock County Circuit Court Judge James P. Daley.
+Bradley faced a contested election in 2015, but prevailed with nearly 60% of the vote over Rock County circuit judge James P. Daley.

+The 2023 Wisconsin Supreme Court election gave liberals on the court a majority for the first time since 2008.
+On the night of the election, Bradley commented that she intended to run for a fourth term in 2025.
+A year later, however, Bradley announced that she would not seek re-election in 2025 and will retire when her current term expires on July 31, 2025.
+Shortly after announcing her retirement, Bradley endorsed Dane County circuit judge Susan M. Crawford to succeed her; Crawford went on to win the 2025 election, defeating former attorney general Brad Schimel.

+Despite her retirement, Bradley was elected to a two-year term as the court's chief justice on April 3, with her term beginning May 1.
+She served just two months as chief justice, standing down on June 30 in favor of Justice Jill Karofsky.
+She retired on July 31, 2025, achieving the fifth longest tenure in the history of the Wisconsin Supreme Court.